-Also, building on the strengths of the Fraser Lake Campus of the College of New Caledonia, there may be opportunities to build a partnership between industry and the school to offer programs more specifically suited to a business through the College's contract training initiative.
-Currently, courses offered from the campus in an industrial context include: Aboriginal Environmental Technician, Basic Prospector Training, Carpentry, Contractor Certifications, Driver's Training, Electrical (Foundation Level), Excavator Operation, Mining Exploration Field Assistant, Oil & Gas Training, Plumbing (Foundation Level), Residential Construction Framing Technician, and Entry Level Welding.
-The close proximity to associated apprenticeship programs in Smithers and Houston offers businesses in the Fraser Lake area the option to secure entry-level employees early, and send them for apprenticeship training within the Regional District.
+Also, building on the strengths of the local campuses of both the College of New Caledonia and the Northwest Community College, there could be an opportunity to build a partnership between industry and the schools to offer programs more specifically suited to a business through their contract training programs.
+Currently, courses offered from the campuses in an industrial context include both foundation level and apprenticeship training in: Aboriginal Environmental Technician, Basic Prospecting, Carpentry, Contractor Certifications, Driving/Transport, Electrical, Excavator Operation, Heavy equipment Maintenance, Automotive maintenance, Mining Exploration, Oil & Gas, Plumbing, Residential Construction Framing, and welding.
+The close proximity to associated apprenticeship programs in Smithers and Houston offers businesses in the Electoral Area the option to secure entry-level employees early, and send them for apprenticeship training within the Regional District.